-- Bid Security as required in section 21.1(Information for Bidders) in the amount of 10% of the Contract Price (before HST).
-Contract Security for bids over \$100,000 as required in section 22.6.1.1(Information for Bidders) required upon award) Certificate of Insurance indicating a minimum of \$5,000,000 Commercial General Liability Insurance per occurrence and Commercial Auto Liability Insurance covering all owned, non-owned and hired vehicles for a minimum combined single limit of \$2,000,000 per occurrence and Builder's Risk Insurance in the - □ Tentative Work Schedule (Timelines) Subsequently, within five (5) business days of tender award the successful bidder shall provide a schedule clearly indicating timelines for completion of all aspects of the project. - □ Workers' Compensation Board Letter of Good Standing - □ Certificate of Recognition from one of the seven safety audit companies that jointly sign with the WCB: - East Coast Mobile Medical Inc. - HSE Integrated - Nova Scotia Construction Safety Association - Nova Scotia Trucking Safety Association - Occupational Health & Educational Services (2002) Inc. - Safety Services Nova Scotia - Stantec Inc.
+- ig documents with your bid Bid Security as required in section 21.1 (Information for Tenderers) - in the amount of 10% of the Contract Price (before HST).
+Contract Security for bids over \$100,000 as required in section 22.6.1.1 (Information for Tenderers) -required upon award.
+Certificate of Insurance indicating a minimum of \$5,000,000 Commercial General Liability Insurance per occurrence and Commercial Auto Liability Insurance covering all owned, non-owned and hired vehicles for a minimum combined single limit of \$2,000,000 per occurrence and Builder's Risk Insurance in the amount of the contract price.
+Please comply with the insurance requirements as indicated in the sample insurance form (attached) Tentative Work Schedule (Timelines) - Subsequently, within five (5) business days of tender award the П successful tenderer shall provide a schedule clearly indicating timelines for completion of all aspects of the project.
+Workers' Compensation Board Letter of Good Standing Certificates of good standing with CRCA (Canadian Roofing Contractors Association) and RCANS (Roofing Contractors Association of Nova Scotia).

+- Certificate of Recognition from one of the seven safety audit companies that jointly sign with the WCB:

+- East Coast Mobile Medical Inc.

+- HSE Integrated

+- Nova Scotia Construction Safety Association

+- Nova Scotia Trucking Safety Association

+- Occupational Health & Educational Services (2002) Inc.

+- Safety Services Nova Scotia

+- Stantec Inc.